- More than one in three private practice physicians report current burnout symptoms, often lasting a year or longer.

 The data also reveals clear demographic differences.
 Burnout does not land evenly across all physicians.
 Some groups feel the strain more sharply, particularly when it comes to emotional and mental fatigue.

-Women in the survey reported higher rates of mental, physical, and emotional exhaustion, and were more likely to note a loss of motivation or interest in their work.
+Women in the survey reported higher physician burnout rates of mental, physical, and emotional exhaustion, and were more likely to note a loss of motivation or interest in their work.
 Men were more likely to report no symptoms at all.

 Why does this matter?